Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-- Buy a safe van.
-The make and model of your van has a huge bearing on your overall insurance costs, so next time you’re looking to buy a new van maybe opt for a smaller, less powerful machine with plenty of safety features.
+- Buy a van with high safety ratings.
+The make and model of your van has a huge bearing on your overall insurance costs.
+The next time you’re looking to buy a van, opt for one with plenty of safety features.

 - Build a no-claims discount.
 Drive safely and avoid making any claims over a period of four or five years to get lower rates.

 - Keep your van secure.
 Parking your van in a garage or another secure place makes it far harder to steal, which could lower your premium.